RosterElf Logo

 Spot potential time theft issues while maintaining employee trust.
 Learn ethical approaches to time and attendance monitoring in your business.

-Written by Steve Harris 7 April 2026 10 min read
+Written by Steve Harris 7 April 2026 Updated 3 July 2026 10 min read

 Time theft is a sensitive topic that many employers find uncomfortable to address.
 On one hand, paying employees for time not worked directly impacts your business costs and fairness to staff who do work their full hours.
 On the other hand, aggressively policing employee time can destroy trust, damage morale, and create a hostile work environment.
-The challenge is finding the balance—identifying and addressing genuine time theft issues while maintaining the trust that makes for a productive, engaged workforce.
+This guide takes a measured approach — how to identify potential issues through data analysis rather than surveillance, how to implement preventive systems that make accurate time recording easy, how to stay on the right side of Australian monitoring law, and how to address concerns when they arise without damaging relationships.

 Quick summary

-• Implement systems that make accurate time recording easy and manipulation difficult
+Implement systems that make accurate time recording easy and manipulation difficult

 Understanding time theft

-Time theft takes many forms, some more serious than others:
+Time theft takes many forms, some more serious than others.

 Common forms of time theft

 Less clear-cut is excessive personal time during work hours.
 Occasional personal phone calls or brief social media checks are normal human behaviour.
-However, extended personal activities during work time—lengthy phone calls, online shopping, social media scrolling—represent time paid for but not worked.
+However, extended personal activities during work time — lengthy phone calls, online shopping, social media scrolling — represent time paid for but not worked.
 The line between acceptable and excessive can be difficult to define.

 Extended breaks beyond allowed time, whether meal breaks or rest breaks, are another form.
 A few minutes here and there may seem minor, but across a workforce and over time, it adds up.
 This is often habitual rather than deliberate, making it a systems and culture issue rather than individual misconduct.
+Overtime abuse — deliberately stretching tasks to trigger paid overtime — sits somewhere in between, and is easiest to spot when you compare hours worked against output.

 The cost to your business